An Interview by Josh Cook at Bookslut, 2012

 Can we hold on to the sensuality of page turning and digitize the world's books?

 But if you do enjoy the aesthetic of the paper book, you have a vast back list at your fingertips (i.e., search engines), and you will also be catered to by makers of book-art, objects that serve simultaneously as things to read and things to wear (or display).
-If you enjoy book-art, you will need to obtain leisure by any means possible ("Poetry Requires Unemployment," Andre Breton, or "Independent Wealth," Andrei Codrescu).
+If you enjoy book-art, you will need to obtain leisure by any means possible ("Poetry Requires Unemployment," André Breton, or "Independent Wealth," Andrei Codrescu).
 Architects are already using the millions of hardback remainders from vanished commercial houses as bricks to build houses that "read" to their residents, and there is at least one car manufacturer making a car from books that doesn't just read out loud as you drive, but moves also like pages sensually turning.
-(Infrastructure TK.)
+As you lie there being exercised by your womb gym.

 In other words, yes, of course, the sensuality of turning pages will be available, but at a much higher price, like organically grown coffee.
 The paper book will be a boutique product, far from the products of today's publishing giants that are collapsing as we speak.
 The noise that you hear is actually the sound of editors-in-chief being sucked down the Amazon-dot-vacuum.
 So, the short answer is: yes.
 All books will be digitized, and all print books will be available either as print-on-demand from your computer or as art from your local snob-shop owner.
 The only problem is the one that freaked me out in Bibliodeath: all writing, print, digital, archived, anything recorded anywhere, will not only be with us, but it will occupy every space available, including our bodies, which will function as storage units.
 The real problem is that nothing really dies; it just piles up in every media and fills the world with endless copies.
 Our consciousness is bound to go nova at some point from the weight of endless repetition.